 Management may sometimes be complicated by the fact that the patient's condition prevents them from leaving the house to access treatment.
 If options cannot be selected which can be pursued at home (eg, self-help treatment), discuss the patient with mental health services.
 There may be local options (eg, domiciliary therapy by a community psychiatric nurse) which may be available.

-For more details on management, see the separate article Panic Disorder.
+For more details on management, see the separate Panic Disorder article.

 Some patients may improve; however, relapses are common.
-1 in 3 patients have underlying depression and 1 in 5 will attempt suicide.
+One in three patients have underlying depression and one in five will attempt suicide.

 - Generalised anxiety disorder and panic disorder in adults: management; NICE Clinical Guideline (January 2011)

 - Hendriks GJ, Kampman M, Keijsers GP, et al; Cognitive-behavioral therapy for panic disorder with agoraphobia in older people: a comparison with younger patients.
 Depress Anxiety.
 2014 Aug 31(8):669-77. doi: 10.1002/da.22274.
 Epub 2014 May 27.